Assassination of François, Duke of Guise

 On 24 February 1563, François, Duke of Guise was assassinated by the Huguenot Jean de Poltrot during the Siege of Orléans.
 His death represents a critical turning point in the French Wars of Religion.
-It would be the first major assassination in what would become a blood feud between the various aristocratic houses which would see the deaths of Louis, Prince of Condé and the St. Bartholomew's Day massacre follow.
+It would be the first major assassination in what would become a blood feud between the various aristocratic houses which would see the deaths of Louis I, Prince of Condé and the St. Bartholomew's Day massacre follow.
 It also proved a decisive factor in bringing the first War of Religion to a close in the Edict of Amboise.